FurrySparkle/surplex-io.github.io/firmware.md

    <!-- ![right](assets/right.png) -->

-Once you have uploaded the firmware, please head over to Surplex's [Driver] site and download Surplex's OpenVR driver for communicating between Surplex's shoes and VR headsets.
+Once you have uploaded the firmware, please head over to Surplex's [software] page for the final steps required before using Surplex's shoes!

 ---